Jennifer88huang/pulsar/site2/docs/functions-overview.md

 ## Inspirations

-The Pulsar Functions feature was inspired by (and takes cues from) several systems and paradigms:
+Pulsar Functions are inspired by (and takes cues from) several systems and paradigms:

 * Stream processing engines such as [Apache Storm](http://storm.apache.org/), [Apache Heron](https://apache.github.io/incubator-heron), and [Apache Flink](https://flink.apache.org)
 * "Serverless" and "Function as a Service" (FaaS) cloud platforms like [Amazon Web Services Lambda](https://aws.amazon.com/lambda/), [Google Cloud Functions](https://cloud.google.com/functions/), and [Azure Cloud Functions](https://azure.microsoft.com/en-us/services/functions/)

-Pulsar Functions could be described as

-* [Lambda](https://aws.amazon.com/lambda/)-style functions that are
-* specifically designed to use Pulsar as a message bus
+Pulsar Functions can be described as **[Lambda](https://aws.amazon.com/lambda/)-style functions** that are **specifically designed to use Pulsar as a message bus**.

 ## Programming model

 The core programming model behind Pulsar Functions is very simple:

 * Functions receive messages from one or more **input [topics](reference-terminology.md#topic)**.
-Every time a message is received, the function can do a variety of things:
+Every time a message is received, the function does the following things:
   * Apply some processing logic to the input and write output to:
     * An **output topic** in Pulsar
     * [Apache BookKeeper](#state-storage)